HossamEisa/HossamEisa/README.md

 - 👨‍💻 All of my projects are available at [Hossam Eisa](https://github.com/HossamEisa/)

-- 💬 Ask me about **HTML, CSS, SASS, JavaScript, Vuejs, Bootstrap, and Angular**
+- 💬 Ask me about **HTML, CSS, SASS, JavaScript, TypeScript, Vuejs, Bootstrap, and React JS**

 - 📫 How to reach me **eng.hossameisa@gmail.com**